TebasMartinez/DA-Deutsche-Bahn-delays/README.md

 ## Questions / Hypothesis
 - Are Deustche Bahn trains late more than 33% of the times?
 - Is there a difference in train delays between stations in former West/East Germany?
-- Is any type of train ("ICE", "IC", "RE", "RB", "S", or "IRE") late more often than others?
+- Is any type of train (ICE, IC, RE, RB, or IRE) late more often than others?
 - Are trains late more often in a specific season?

 ## Methodology